mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-31-Rails_With_postgres_database_complete_example.markdown

 create database rails_dev;
 {% endhighlight %}

-You can see all mysql databases on system using:
+Type password and be ready to use postgres DSL.
+First, Create you may need to determine that you will create more than one database, one for development environment, and one for test, and the third for production environment.

+Here, We will create one for development only, and you can create the others.

 {% highlight ruby %}
-show databases;
+create database rails_dev;
 {% endhighlight %}

-Also, You need to create user rather than root:
+Also, You need to create user:

 {% highlight ruby %}
-create user 'osama'@'localhost' identified by '123456789';
+create user osama with password '123456789';
 {% endhighlight %}

 Then, Grant all privileges to this user

 {% highlight ruby %}
-grant all privileges on * . * to 'osama'@'localhost';
+grant all privileges on database rails_dev to osama;
 {% endhighlight %}

 At this point, you have `database` name, `username` and `password`.